adanieljohnson/SWP_student_writing_guide/006-Modifying_guide.Rmd

 Users who do not need to translate their Guide between file types or provide it on multiple platforms can edit the Resource Guide directly in Word.

 1. Go to the __[GitHub repository](https://github.com/adanieljohnson/SWP_student_writing_guide)__ and open the `versions` subfolder.
-2. Download the `Guide.docx` file to your local computer.
+2. Download the `Full_Guide.docx` file to your local computer.
 3. Several chapters contain _Instructors Only_ recommendations for revising the Guide to fit local requirements.
 This information should be deleted before posting the revised Guide for students.
 4. The original and any edited versions of the `.docx` file can be shared with students freely within the terms of the Creative Commons license.